 Student teaching is the culmination of your teacher education preparation.
 To be eligible for student teaching, you must be admitted into the teacher education program and meet all requirements of the program.

-Apply to Student Teaching
+Apply for Student Teaching

-- Complete the request for Student Teaching Placement Form
+- Completed Student Teaching Application Form

-- Submit your Letter of Introduction
+- Letter of Introduction.
+Letter of Introduction Template

-- Pay $50.00 student teaching application fee to the Office of Field Experience
+- Pay the $50.00 student teaching application fee to the Office of Field Experience